What is funded early education?

 - Speak to your local pre-school playgroup, day nursery, childminder or the local primary school if it has a nursery class.

 - Search online for childcare providers that offer funded early education places for 3 and 4 year olds.
-Go to our Family Services Directory website and follow these steps:
+Go to our Early Years and Childcare Directory website and follow these steps:

 - Enter your full postcode in the 'location' box field

-- Click on the arrow from the ‘Family Service Directory’ box field to select ‘childcare’ and click ‘Search’.
+- Click on the arrow from the ‘Early Years and Childcare Directory’ box field to select ‘childcare’ and click ‘Search’.

 - This will show you a list of childcare providers in your local area.